jlecomte/ascom-oag-focuser/README.md

 _It might seem strange that I decided to "manually" control the stepper motor instead of using the standard [`Stepper` library](https://www.arduino.cc/reference/en/libraries/stepper/) or the popular [`AccelStepper` library](https://www.arduino.cc/reference/en/libraries/accelstepper/).
 There are two reasons for that:_

 1. _I need to be able to handle incoming requests while the motor is moving, e.g., `COMMAND:FOCUSER:ISMOVING`.
 This is not possible with any of the aforementioned libraries._
-2. _To save power and to prevent heat buildup (particularly important since the motor will be inside a 3D printed enclosure), I de-energize the stepper motor by setting all the pins to LOW once it has reached the desired position.
+2. _To save power, to prevent heat buildup, and to eliminate vibrations, I de-energize the stepper motor by setting all the pins to LOW once it has reached the desired position.
 This is also not supported by any of the aforementioned libraries, and it makes a huge difference!
 If you don't believe me, try commenting out that part of the code, and play with the firmware for a little while (you don't even need to actively move the motor).
-Then, feel how hot the motor gets..._
+Then, feel how hot the motor gets...
+Also, feel how much the motor vibrates while energized, and consider the impact that might have on your images..._

 **Why is backlash compensation not implemented in the focuser driver?**

 _The software included in this repository (specifically the `FilterWheelProxy` ASCOM component) was designed and implemented so that it may be used with other OAG focusers, including commercial units such as the SCOPS OAG, and I have no idea whether their driver handles backlash compensation.
 This way, no matter which focuser you use to adjust the focus of your guide camera, as long as its driver implements the standard `IFocuserV3` ASCOM interface, this will work and you will enjoy the benefits of backlash compensation!_

+## Ideas For Future Improvements

+* Remove the need for a separate 12V power connector, i.e. use the USB cable for both data and power.
+This change would prevent us from using an Arduino-compatible board because the maximum current that can be delivered by an Arduino-compatible board is usually around 200mA @ 5V (although I have seen some that boast up to 500mA @ 5V), which is not quite enough, even for our small stepper motor, and you'd run the risk of tripping the internal fuse on the microcontroller board.
+In order to do this, you'd have to basically build your own Arduino board using a microcontroller chipd, an FTDI module, and a few other components.
+It's quite a project on its own...
+Another option is to use an onboard battery, and use a buck or boost converter to get the right voltage for your specific motor.
+This adds weight and complexity to the system, and if you forget to replace or recharge the battery, you find yourself with a dead unit...
+This is why I applied the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) to this project, even if the final product is not quite as optimal as it could possibly be, but hey, this is a hobbyist project!